The South Southwest Addiction Technology Transfer Center is offering the following extended online learning series:

-Each series has been approved for 20 contact hours through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
-No credit will be awarded for non-attendance or partial attendance – makeup work not provided or accepted.
+This series has been approved for a total of 12 contact hours through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492 and includes participation in the live one-hour technology training, one-hour introduction presentation, and 4-weeks of online training.
+No credit will be awarded for non-attendance and make-up work is not provided or accepted.

 Workwise: Skills-based Videoconferencing (SbVC) Series